 Melissa McInerney, PhD, MPP

-Melissa McInerney is Associate Professor of Economics at Tufts University.
+Melissa McInerney is Professor of Economics at Tufts University.
 Prior to joining Tufts in 2014, she was on the faculty at William and Mary.
 Melissa is an applied microeconomist whose research interests include health care policy and workplace safety.
 Her work related to health care policy examines the direct and indirect effects of the Affordable Care Act Medicaid expansion on insurance coverage, health care, and health for older, low-income adults.
 Her work related to workplace safety primarily examines incentives in the Workers’ Compensation (WC) insurance program that provides medical care and cash benefits for workers who are injured on the job.
 Melissa brings expertise using large, secondary data sets such as the American Community Survey, the Health and Retirement Study, the National Health Interview Survey, hospital discharge data, and Medicare claims data.
 She has been funded by the Agency for Healthcare Research and Quality, the National Institute on Aging, the Department of Labor, the Russell Sage Foundation, and the Upjohn Institute for Employment Research.
 Melissa holds a PhD in economics from the University of Maryland, College Park, an MPP from Georgetown University, and a BA from Carleton College.

 The Center for Health Systems and Policy is proud of our Research and Policy Fellow alumni who are out in the field, shaping health policy.
 Check out some of our recent alumni.